 Price vs. value: deciding what you need most

-- Services: this is about the level of expertise and work the vendor puts against the project.
+This is about the level of expertise and work the vendor puts against the project.
 Each service adds time and cost to your build, so you should only use the services you need.
 Review this checklist of services:

 - Market research and concept validation: do you need someone to help you size the market, evaluate competitors, or do pricing/business planning?
 This is rare and will mostly likely only come from venture studios.